tmansuy/HorizonReportsDeveloperDocs/_docs/studio/configuration/configuration-settings.md

 * *Data Type of Tenant Filter Field*: This specifies the data type of the field specified in the *Filter field for queries in multi-tenant* setting.

 * *Disable Slide Toggles*: Set this to true to hide the slide toggle style checkboxes and display standard checkboxes instead.

+* *Login Failure Limit*: The number of login failures a user is allowed in a 5 minute period before they are banned (for 5 minutes).

 ## Auth Settings